 Data supports our stories.
 Research drawn from outside Vermont provides context from model programs; well-designed research conducted inside Vermont reveals information upon which understandings and strategy are built.

 2019 Statewide research on Vermont's creative sector was launched in July 2019 and is expected to conclude in April 2020.
-The final product will be a comprehensive, research-based action plan for the moving the state’s creative economy forward, with individualized regional data and action steps.
+The final product will be a comprehensive, research-based action plan for moving the state’s creative economy forward, with individualized regional data and action steps.

 It builds on several years of research, partnership-building, and community inquiry, including national research and two regional studies—one of the creative economy of central Vermont (completed in 2016) and another of the Northeast Kingdom (released in January 2019).